EdoMGS/erp/docs/STUB_APPS.md

 ## Implications
 - Historical data tied to removed tables is not present (models dropped).
 Any required legacy data recovery would need a targeted extraction from old backups before reintroducing structure.
 - New development should *not* add fields back into stub models inside the original collapsed migrations.
 Use **new forward migrations** instead.
-- API endpoints for removed models have been removed; only `DesignTask` list + API viewset remains for projektiranje_app.
+- API endpoints for removed models have been removed; the temporary projektiranje_app DesignTask endpoint has also been retired.

 ## Safe Extension Guidelines
 1. When adding a new field to a stub model, create a fresh migration (do not edit the initial stub migration).